 - Increases energy levels

-What is the Modified Keto Diet?
+What Is the Modified Keto Diet?

-Where a traditional keto diet consists of 80% of calories from fat and 20% from protein, the modified keto looks a little different.
+Where a traditional keto diet consists of 75% of calories from fat, 20% from protein and only 5% from carbohydrates, the modified keto looks a little different.
 Instead, up to 20% of calories come from carbs, 50% from fat, and the remainder comes from protein.

 A study involving obese teens and children found that participants following a keto diet lost significantly more fat mass and weight compared to those on a low-calorie diet.

 The ketogenic diet has been highly debated amongst experts, so it’s no wonder people are getting confused about whether it’s safe or not.

 There’s no need to rush into the diet, you can ease your body into it slowly.
 When your body is adjusting to carb withdrawal, you can enter a low-energy time known as the keto flu.

-The modified keto diet doesn’t remove carbs completely from your diet, but fat and protein are still the main focus.
+The modified keto diet doesn’t remove carbs completely from your diet; fat and protein are still the main focus.
 You can follow a plant-based vegan and modified keto diet at the same time.

 Focus on making up your carb intake with whole, unprocessed foods rich in fiber.
 Try to avoid heavily processed carbs which have the natural fiber completely stripped out such as white bread, white flour, cereal, and chips.

 Healthy foods to eat on a modified keto diet include: